 Is it Necessary to Turn Off Radio Before Turning Off Car?

 If you drive a modern vehicle, there is usually no benefit in turning off the radio before switching off the engine.

 In older cars (in the 1960s and earlier), the extra power required to get the radio started, and the car started often stopped the car from starting.
 New cars are more powerful and efficient.
 So, they don’t have a problem starting the engine and radio at the same time.

 If your car radio continues to play when you turn off the engine, you’ll save some battery power by shutting off the radio before turning off the ignition, but it won’t make a major difference.

 We can all agree that everyone loves listening to music while driving.
 However, when you decide to do it while turning your engine off you need to consider the capacity of your car battery.
-Always take care of your car, battery and its components.
-In return, your car will thank you with the beautiful music.
-Good luck!
+Always take care of your car, battery, and its components.
+In return, your car will thank you for the beautiful music.